fusion_bench.mixins¶

 ¶

-Logs the learning rate of the optimizer to the fabric's logger.
+Logs the learning rate of each parameter group in the optimizer.

 Source code in fusion_bench/mixins/lightning_fabric.py